letiulthecode/Old-Machine/README.md

 Commands:

+>whois - See information of a user!

-> ping - Respond with a funny gif!
+>ping - Respond with a funny gif!

-> ban - Ban some out-laws, sherrif!
+>ban - Ban some out-laws, sherrif!
 (Requires banMember permission)

-> coolness - See coolness of a person!
+>coolness - See coolness of a person!

+>battle - Fight someone!

+>magicball - Speak with a magic ball!

+>time - Reveals the current UNIX time!

+>unwarn - WIP | UnWarn wrong people you warned!
+(Requires administrator permission)

-> purge - Start a purge to clean the chat!
+>purge - Start a purge to clean the chat!
 (Requies manageMessages permission)

-> unban - Warn out-laws!
-(Requires banMember permission)
+>warn - WIP | Warn people before doing a mess!
+(Requires administrator permission)

 # Dependencies